Astronomy in New York City

+Astronomy in New York City has been practiced for at least many centuries.
+Professional observatories were established in the 19th century, though their use declined as light pollution increased during the 20th century.
+The city remains a center of education and research in astronomy as in other fields, and has a community of amateur astronomers.
 Prior to European settlement, the area that became New York City was inhabited by the Lenape, an indigenous group whose cosmology included the known planets and explained the earth's position in the universe.
 In 1818, Benjamin and Samuel Demilt opened the first observatory on top of a jewelry store.
 The first determination of New York City's longitude was made from the cupola of Columbia College during the solar eclipse of 1821.
 In 1856, Lewis Morris Rutherfurd built a private observatory at his Manhattan home and later donated his photographs to Columbia University.
 Columbia University's Rutherfurd Observatory has since 1927 been located on the roof of Pupin Hall.
 The College of Staten Island also hosts an Astrophysical Observatory.
 The Amateur Astronomers Association of New York is supporting a plan to establish the New York Public Observatory.

 Lenape cosmology

 Adriaen van der Donck's Description of New Netherland of 1655 mentions Lenape reverence for the Sun and the Moon, and that they recognized all of the classical planets.
 Sun and Moon are addressed in later-recorded tradition as "Elder Brothers", and their duality may find expression in the two fires of the Delaware Big House rite.
 There is also a Lenape account of the Pleiades.

 Turtle Island, the distinctive conception of the Earth and its place in the universe, was first recorded as explained by Lenape elder Tantaqué and published in Jasper Danckaerts' journal of 1679–80.
 This symbol is reflected in the modern turtle roof of 44 Union Square.